Ponto Biodesign

 Ecolean

-Chalk & Polymer Food Liquid Packaging – Ecolean‘s lightweight material is made of recyclable plastic (PE and PP) and up to 35% chalk (calcium carbonate).
-The ingredients of this thin plastic film not only guarantee lightweight packaging, but also reduce environmental impact and optimize transport weight.
-The bag only weighs 16 grams, however disposal efficiency of this multilayer remains an open[...]
+Chalk & Polymer Food Liquid Packaging – Ecolean ‘s lightweight material consists of recyclable plastic (PE and PP) and up to 35% chalk (calcium carbonate).
+The ingredients of this thin plastic film not only guarantee lightweight packaging, but also reduce the environmental impact and optimize the transport weight.
+The bag weighs just 16g.
+The disposal efficiency of thismultilayer remains open.
+Product[...]

 Learn more